olewhalehunter/wa/README.md

 ワコムタブレット evdevシステム

-To calibrate a device bytestream, connect the device, check for the id in /dev/input/by-id/, and use the evdev tool evemu-record while using the physical device to gather hardware event information and then register the appropriate functionality for each event in wa.lisp.
+To calibrate a device bytestream, connect the device, check for the new device in /dev/input/, and use the evdev tool evemu-record while using the physical device to review hardware event information and register the appropriate event functionality in wa.lisp.

 * [working with evdev tools](https://www.freedesktop.org/wiki/Evemu/)
 * [kernel doc on hardware input event codes](https://www.kernel.org/doc/Documentation/input/event-codes.txt)